coderefinery/presentations/talk.md

 ## Outlook

 - Courses are and will be needed
-- Courses need to be maintained after this project has ended
+- Courses will hopefully be maintained after this project has ended
 - Services will be needed and used but need to be better advertised
 - Maintaining services is and probably will be cheap compared to salary costs